 Investing in a custom radiator is a big decision, and a big part of that is understanding the price tag.
 The cost isn't just a single number; it’s a reflection of the quality, materials, and performance you’re getting for your truck.
 Thinking about the price helps you budget properly and ensures you get a radiator that meets your needs without overspending.
 Let's walk through the typical price ranges, what drives the cost up or down, and how you can find a great deal on a quality part that will last for the long haul.

-Price Ranges by Type and Material
+Typical Costs by Radiator Type and Material

 When you start shopping for a custom radiator, you'll notice a wide range of prices.
 Some semi truck radiators can start as low as $250, while more specialized, heavy-duty models can climb to over $1,500.
 This difference often comes down to the materials used, like plastic and aluminum versus steel and copper brass, and the complexity of the design.
 A basic, direct-fit model for a common truck will naturally cost less than a high-performance radiator built for heavy workloads and extreme conditions.
 Knowing this range helps you set realistic expectations before you start your search.